jajoe/tutorial-nodejs/introduction-to-classification-with-mljs/README.md

 Bayes
 -----
-The results are very bad, only on average between 26% and 41% of right predictions.
-This method give bad results with this dataset.
-The naive baye works generally fine with text classification.
+The results are on average between 8 and 10 on predictions, so accuracy ~70% and 76% of right predictions.

 KNN
 ---